 Summary: I'm proposing a model in which freelancers can thrive professionally by diversifying how they offer their unique expertise.
-This model is made of three activities: consulting, education and building products.
+This model is made of three activities: freelancing, teaching and building products.

 Hyper freelancing : a model to thrive with your ideas

-The consulting phase it is crucial to refine your positioning, grow a small professional network, build credentials and spot wider trends.
+The freelancing phase it is crucial to refine your positioning, grow a small professional network, build credentials and spot wider trends.
 Pros of this activity: you get to choose when to work and with whom.
 You just trade your time for a unique expertise.
 Cons: as Naval wisely tweeted, "you’re not going to get rich renting out your time.
-You must own equity" The inconsistent flow of new clients is also of anxiety for freelancers.
+You must own equity."
+The inconsistent flow of new clients is a source of anxiety for freelancers.

 What does it take to make this model work?